Constrained Form-Finding of Tension-Compression Structures using Automatic Differentiation

 Auxiliary trails simplified the construction of valid topology diagrams for more types of structures that were difficult to be topologically modeled otherwise, such as branching structures, triangular cantilevers, and self-stressed systems.
 These helper trails also made it possible to explicitly model a structure only with deviation edges while still fulfilling the topological modeling rules of the CEM form-finding algorithm.

 The application of AD enabled the automatic calculation of an exact gradient value of the CEM form-finding algorithm, no longer an approximation that depended on the calibration of a step size as in previous work.
-While the FD baseline and AD saw comparable performance for small problems, our experiments demonstrated that calculating a constrained state of static equilibrium can be exponentially faster with AD as the number of optimization parameters increases.
-Using AD opens up the possibility to iterate over design exploration cycles with the extended CEM framework significantly faster than before, especially for large constrained form-finding problems.
+While the FD baseline and AD saw comparable performance for small constrained form-finding problems, our experiments demonstrated that calculating a constrained state of static equilibrium can be substantially faster with AD as the number of optimization parameters increases.
+Using AD opens up the possibility to accelerate design exploration cycles with the extended CEM framework, especially for large constrained form-finding problems.

 With \texttt{compas\_cem}, we consolidated our work into an open-source design tool.
 The tool enables the formulation and the solution of constrained form-finding problems in plain and simple Python code.
 Furthermore, \texttt{compas\_cem} enables designers to use the extended CEM framework on three different operating systems and on three distinct pieces of 3D modeling software.